roajonny/common/docs/source/requirements/closure_status.rst

 .. note::

-   Pie charts are a useful graphic to give stakeholders birds-eye visibility to into the current state of development
+   Pie charts are a useful graphic to give stakeholders a bird's-eye view of progress regarding requirement implementation